Frequently Asked Questions

 How does the Chosen Valley Community Foundation achieve its vision?

-The Chosen Valley Community Foundation is a not for profit corporation that offers donors an opportunity to realize their philanthropic vision directed toward the Chosen Valley.
-Their vision is realized by grants awarded to organizations and individuals within the community resulting in a shared effort to benefit the place we live.
+The Chosen Valley Community Foundation is a not for profit corporation that offers donors an opportunity to give back to the Chatfield area through grants, scholarships, and other giving programs awarded to organizations and individuals within the community resulting in a shared effort to benefit the place we live.

 The Chosen Valley Community Foundation is a Minnesota non-profit corporation recognized as a 501(c)3 tax-exempt organization by the IRS.
 This means that donors are eligible to donate gifts like cash, stock, property and the like, tax-free, and use those gifts to fund grants.
 It means that you have an opportunity to participate in an ongoing concern carrying your good name with it well into the future.